 I understand some of us:

-I work 3 days a week in [town] as a [profession].
+I work three days a week in [town] as a [profession].

 I also started my own business to help make ends meet.

-Lastly, I am a mum to one little angel who attends [school] and one little three-year-old nightmare who I look after.
+Lastly, I am a mum to one little angel who's at school and my three-year-old.

 But right now, the bottom line is if we do not get more parental support, there will be NO [PTA name].

-- It also means no more events such as discos, secret rooms, summer fairs and Christmas fairs
+- It means NO more events such as discos, secret rooms, summer fairs and Christmas fairs.

-We can continue to churn out the safe events like the tombola, discos, fairs, and raffles, but why not think outside the box?
+Sure, we can continue to churn out the safe events such as the tombola, discos, fairs, and raffles, but why not think outside the box?

-As I am new to this school and new to the role of co-chair, we have identified NEW ways to improve our children’s experience.
-I hear parents say they don’t know what the [PTA name] actually does, who they are, when they meet and whether YOU can attend.
-They appear to be like this invisible force that just ‘makes things happen’!
-Unless you are involved, you are unaware of the amount of work that is involved.
+I hear parents say they don’t know what the [PTA name] actually does, who they are, when they meet and who can attend.
 All that is about to change.